Food Dyes & Additives Proven Unsafe!

-And what exactly is the need of these food dyes in our food?
-Absolutely none other than to add a specific desirable color!!
+And why exactly do we need these dyes in our food?
+For no other reason than to add a specific desired color!!

-So, with estimated users of ADHD drugs in the multi-millions in both children and adults, shouldn’t the question be…what is causing this behavior rather than simply administering dangerous drugs?
+So, with estimated users of ADHD drugs in the multi-millions, including both children and adults, shouldn’t we be asking what is causing this behavior rather than simply administering dangerous drugs?

-Isn’t it logical that an artificial substance such as food coloring along with preservatives, processing, and ridiculously high amounts of sugar (not to mention high corn fructose in practically every product sold) could possibly have a negative effect on our health?
+Isn’t it logical that an artificial substance such as food coloring, along with preservatives, processing, and ridiculously high amounts of sugar (not to mention high corn fructose in practically every product sold) could have a negative effect on our health?

-Thank-goodness research is now linking what some of you have known all along.
+Thank-goodness research is now showing links to what some of you have known all along.